-- Overseeing the whole-school approach to mental health, including how this is reflected in this policy, how staff are supported with managing students with SEMHrelated behavioural difficulties, and how the school engages students and parents with regards to the behaviour of students with SEMH difficulties. - Supporting behaviour management in line with the SEMH Policy.
+- Overseeing the whole-school approach to mental health, including how this is reflected in this policy, how staff are supported with managing students with SEMH related behavioural difficulties, and how the school engages students and parents with regards to the behaviour of students with SEMH difficulties. - Supporting behaviour management in line with SEMH needs.